rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

 -----------------------

-The code for our RPC server looks like this:
+The code for our simple RPC server looks like this:

     #!java
     public class RPCServer {